MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/tcs-troubleshooting-tax-code-cannot-be-determined.md

 # required metadata

 title: Tax code cannot be determined error
-description: Provides a resolution to solve the Tax code cannot be determined error that occurs in the Tax Calculation service.
+description: Provides a resolution to solve the Tax code cannot be determined error that occurs in the Tax Calculation.
 author: hangwan
 ms.date: 04/30/2024